Plancherel-Rotach asymptotic expansion for some polynomials from indeterminate moment problems

 Note that the weight function \eqref{fn-weights} has a singularity at $0$, which is similar to the Freud weight $e^{-|x|^\beta}$.
 One may want to use Riemann-Hilbert method to obtain asymptotic formulas for the Chen--Ismail polynomials, as has been done by Kriecherbauer and McLaughlin \cite{Kri:McL} for Freud polynomials.
 However, since the orthogonality measures are usually unknown or too complicated (cf. Chen--Ismail polynomials) for orthogonal polynomials related to the indeterminate moment problems, it is difficult to apply the powerful Deift-Zhou steepest descent analysis for Riemann-Hilbert problems.
 In this paper, we intend to use the difference equation method developed by Wong and his colleagues in \cite{xswang2012,wang-wong2003,wang-wong2005} to get the asymptotic expansions.
 This will be the first time to apply this technique to derive Plancherel-Rotach asymptotics for orthogonal polynomials corresponding to indeterminate moment problems.
-It must be emphasized that we use the recurrence relation (or difference equations) \emph{only} to achieve our asymptotic expansion in this paper.
+It must be emphasized that we only use the recurrence relation (or difference equations) to achieve our asymptotic expansion in this paper.
 This is a significant improvement comparing with the previous works, where some extra asymptotic information is needed to determine the asymptotic expansion; for example, see \cite{Lee:Wong,wang-wong2003,wang-wong2005}.
 Because we are dealing with polynomials orthogonal with respect to infinitely many measures it is important to use a technique which only depends on the moments but not on the specific orthogonality measure used.

 Before we proceed to the next section, we would like to mention that one useful tool in estimating the largest and smallest zeros of orthogonal polynomials is the following theorem of Ismail and Li \cite{Ism:Li}.
 We did not consider any $q$-orthogonal polynomials in this work.
 Ismail and Li \cite{Ism:Li2} considered the Placherel-Rotach asymptotics for symmetric $q$-polynomials when the recursion coefficients grow exponentially.
 We hope to treat these types of polynomials in a future work using difference equation techniques. \begin{thm} Let $\left\{\mathcal{P}_n(x)\right\}$ be a sequence of monic polynomials satisfying

 with $\beta_n>0$, for $1\le n<N$ and let $\left\{c_n\right\}$ be a chain sequence.
 Set

 where $x_n$ and $y_n$, $x_n\ge y_n$, are the roots of the equation

 that is